Tpichardo/azure-network-protocols/README.md

 <h2>Observe RDP Traffic</h2>

 1. Filter for RDP traffic on Wireshark with `tcp.port == 3389`.
 RDP or Remote Destop Protocol is used to remotely access a computer.
 Very similar to SSH, except this time we have a Graphical User Interface (GUI).
-We are currently using RDP to use our Windows VM.
 2. Notice how the traffic on Wireshark is non-stop.
-This is because we are currently using RDP as we are using our Windows VM.
+This is because we are currently using RDP as we are remotely connected to our Windows VM.

     <img src="https://i.imgur.com/r5uy1P0.png" height="80%" width="80%" alt=""/>